magnumjs/mag.js/examples/tutorials/intro-part2.md

 ##Here's the demo!

 Anxious?
-You can view the code gist here, and the full source code here Before we dive back in, let's review our user stories:
+You can view the [code here](http://embed.plnkr.co/L2AN3YYchOMdqLOB3hPI/preview), Before we dive back in, let's review our user stories:

 ##Project User Stories